 What size are your classes?

 We offer a variety of classes, both academic and music.
-While music performance groups for middle and high school do not have a limit imposed upon them, we keep a low teacher-to-student ratio for academic classes so students are assured of proper attention.
+While music performance groups for middle and high school levels do not have a limit imposed upon them, we keep a low teacher-to-student ratio for academic classes so students are assured of proper attention.
 Academic class maximums are usually between 12-15 students.

 What are the qualifications for your teachers?

-All our teachers are required to have a Christian testimony, to be supportive of homeschooling as an educational option, and to agree with our YMV Statement of Faith.
+All our teachers are required to have a Christian testimony, to be supportive of homeschooling as an educational option, and to subscribe to our YMV Statement of Faith.
 They are required to hold at least an undergraduate degree in the area they are teaching (or professional experience equivalent); some hold advanced degrees.
 Our music instructors are professionals who either teach/have taught at other schools in the area and/or perform professionally in the community, with groups such as the Virginia Symphony, the Virginia Opera, the Tidewater Winds, and various music programs in churches.
 Many of our teachers have been doing this for 20, 30 or 40 years!

 Can YMV students participate in State and District events?

-Our music directors led the fight to allow home-school students to compete in district and regional music competitions.
+Our music directors led the fight to allow homeschool students to compete in district and regional music competitions.
 YMV students are eligible to try out for district bands and district choruses.
 Students who pass the audition go on to participate in the district event under the guidance of their music director.
 The ranking they receive at district levels can earn them the opportunity to audition for state competitions and our students have made a good showing at all levels over the years.

 What age groups does YMV accept?